WebBamboo/docs/docs/development/javascript/how-to-install-mercure-on-debian/index.md

 Mercure:mercure_0        RUNNING     pid XXX, uptime 0:01:00
 {{< /output >}}

-Now that we’ve installed mercure and made sure the server will autostart and autoreload on crashes we can test the whole thing with a simple example.
+Now that we’ve installed mercure and made sure the server will autostart and autoreload on crashes, we can test the whole setup with a simple example.

 ## Using Mercure in an example

 ### Generate a JWT Token
-In order for our Publisher to be authorized to push updates to our Mercure Hub we need to generate a JWT token.
-For our example we want our publisher to be able to push to all topics so our payload should contain at least the following structure:
+To push updates to a Mercure Hub we need a Publisher, but we have to authorize it with a JWT Token first.
+The anatomy of a JWT Token mainly consists of a secret key and a payload.
+The secret key we've already set in the ["How to install mercure"](#how-to-install-mercure) chapter.
+In order to authorize the Publisher to push to all topics our payload should contain at least the following structure:

 ```json
 {
   "mercure": {